Last updated on May 7th, 2021

 A positive result means that the test has detected blood.
 This does not mean you have tested positive for cancer or any other illness.
-Its just an indication of internal bleeding which will require a formal evaluation of the patient’s gastrointestinal tract.
-Physician may request colonoscopy or endoscopy to examine to examine the entire lining of the gastro-intestinal tract.
+It is just an indication of internal bleeding which will require a formal evaluation of the patient’s gastrointestinal tract.
+Physician may request colonoscopy or endoscopy to examine the entire lining of the gastrointestinal tract.
 The commonest causes of positive occult blood tests in tropical and other developing countries are hookworm infection, peptic ulcer any other causes mentioned above.

 False Positive result: A false positive reaction may occur if the faeces contains peroxidase-like substances.
 Such reactions may be avoided by dietary restrictions (read above-preparing for the test).
 Further testing and examinations should be performed by the physician to determine the exact cause and source of the occult blood in the stool.